wll8/mockm/doc/en/config/option.md

 ::: warning ⚠️ Precautions
 - Ensure exit cause is not configuration error, otherwise infinite restart may occur
 - Recommend with log monitoring to detect issues promptly
-- For production environments, consider using professional process management tools like PM2
 :::

 ## config.backOpenApi